This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 - Advancing to the next round of the tournament due to an odd number of teams.

-- Bye Wins are counted the same as any other win in regular season standings.
+- Bye Wins are counted as a 0-0 win.
 Players/teams awarded a Bye Win are given priority status in the queue system for the next match.

 -